Badal (Barcelona Metro)

-Badal is a station on line 5 of the Barcelona Metro.
+Badal (/ca/) is a station on line 5 of the Barcelona Metro.

 The station is located underneath Carrer de Sants, between Carrer Arizala and Carrer Sant Feliu de Guíxols.
 It was opened in 1969.

 The side-platform station has a ticket hall on either end, the western one with two accesses at Carrer Arizala and Carrer Carreras Candi, the eastern one with one access at Carrer de Sants.